andruwik777/martialmatch.com/README.md

 - **Report bugs or request a feature:** [GitHub Issues](https://github.com/andruwik777/martialmatch/issues)

 ## For developers

-use "mode=test" in query URL parameters to simulate data with active competitions.
+Use "mode=test" in query URL parameters to simulate data with active competitions.

+Proxy server is implemented as a Cloudflare Worker (prod and test versions).

 ## Disclaimer